 How to Get to Ocotlan Market from Oaxaca

 Ocotlán de Morelos is about a 1-hour drive south of Oaxaca, along the road towards the beaches of Huatulco.
-Even with Kristina’s native Spanish, we found it difficult to find colectivos going directly here.
-Let us know in the comments if you know of the pickup spot.

 This day trip from Oaxaca to Ocotlan includes a guided tour of the town of Ocotlan and its market, and stops in two other Oaxacan towns, Jalieza (known for its textiles produces by waist loom) and Tilcajete (known for its colorful handicrafts).

 What’s the Difference?
 Tlacolula Market vs Ocotlan Market

 The Ocotlan and Tlacolula markets are similar in many ways, but they vary slightly in size (Tlacolula’s market larger), the goods they offer, and the things to do around town.

 Both mercados (markets) have stalls stretching for many blocks selling an incredible amount of products and both will leave you with a lasting memory of the true cultural experience that is visiting the bustling Oaxaca market days.